practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Racket/README.md

 ### Stack and heap usage

-Here's another observation of Racket Scheme, here relating to its stack and heap usage (https://phoenixnap.com/kb/stack-vs-heap): as an experiment I declared the final strings as local variables _bits_x__ and _bits_hex__.
+Here's another observation with Racket Scheme, here relating to its stack and heap usage (https://phoenixnap.com/kb/stack-vs-heap): as an experiment I declared the final strings as local variables _bits_x__ and _bits_hex__.
 However, this was a bad idea since the Ubuntu operating system killed this program after a while, presumably to prevent running out of stack memory:

 ```
 ...